MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/box-value.md

 ### Template parameters
 `typename T`
-A scalar type.
+A scalar or array type.

 ### Parameters
 `value`
-A scalar value to box.
+A scalar or array value to box.

 ### Return value
 A reference class object containing the boxed value.